russianvivi/bc2rome/README.md

-# BC2Rome Docker Image for Project Rome
+# BC2Rome Docker Image for Project Rome (unoffical)

-Do you remember the electrifying moments when you first stepped onto the virtual battlefields of Battlefield Bad Company 2, and nostalgia washed over you like a wave?
-If you've ever yearned to recapture those unforgettable memories by playing it again, you're not alone.
-My mission is inspired by the allure of nostalgia and the desire to make it effortless for all Battlefield lovers to host a Server.
+ Make it effortless for all Battlefield lovers to host a game server for [Project Rome](https://veniceunleashed.net/)

 ## Table of Contents